 Expand your horizons with a Richter Independent Study Fellowship

-Aaron Feaver, a 3-2 engineer, received a Richter Fellowship to carry out a study of his own design on traffic safety programs in Nitra, Slovakia and Naperville.
+Aaron Feaver received a Richter Fellowship to carry out a study of his own design on traffic safety programs in Nitra, Slovakia and Naperville.
 The fellowship paid for his travel, living, and research expenses.
 He also received academic credit for his project.

-Brendan Wischweh took advanced chemistry and physics courses while studying at Leicester University in England.
+Alicia Casacchia took an advanced engineering course while studying at the University of Glasgow in Scotland.
 Other recent physics and engineering students have studied at Macquarie University in Australia and Dundee University in Scotland.